Phil Maton: Houston Astros

-2021

-On July 30, 2021, Maton was traded to the Houston Astros along with minor league catcher Yainer Díaz in exchange for outfielder Myles Straw.
+On July 30, 2021, the Indians traded Maton to Houston Astros along with minor league catcher Yainer Díaz in exchange for outfielder Myles Straw.
 With Houston in 2021, Maton was 4–0 with a 4.97 ERA.
 In 27 games, he pitched 25 1/3 innings.

-2022

 Maton avoided arbitration with the Astros on March 22, 2022, agreeing to a $1.55 million contract for the season.

-On June 15, 2022, Maton threw an immaculate inning in the seventh inning versus the Texas Rangers at Globe Life Field, striking out Nathaniel Lowe, Ezequiel Durán, and Brad Miller.
+On June 15, Maton threw an immaculate inning in the seventh inning versus the Texas Rangers at Globe Life Field, striking out Nathaniel Lowe, Ezequiel Durán, and Brad Miller.
 In the second inning, teammate Luis Garcia had also struck out the same three batters for an immaculate inning, making this the first occasion in major league history of two immaculate innings pitched in a single game, on the same date.
 Maton's immaculate inning was the ninth in team history.
 In the 2022 season final on October 5, Maton faced his younger brother, Nick, in the major leagues for the first time, yielding a single.
 After the game, Maton punched a locker, which resulted in a fractured fifth metacarpal area on his right hand.
-He underwent surgery a day later and was ruled out for the playoffs.
+He underwent surgery a day later and was ruled out for the playoffs, although the Astros would still win the World Series, giving Maton his first World Series championship.

-2023

 On January 13, 2023, Maton signed a one-year, $2.55 million contract with the Astros, avoiding salary arbitration.
+The Astros placed Maton on the 15-day injured list on August 12, due to a right elbow contusion.
+He sustained impact of a line drive comebacker hit by Eduardo Escobar during the ninth inning of the game prior versus the Los Angeles Angels.

+Tampa Bay Rays

+On February 14, 2024, Maton signed a one-year contract with the Tampa Bay Rays, that included a club option for the 2025 season.
+In 40 relief outings for the Rays, Maton compiled a 4.58 ERA with 30 strikeouts and 2 saves across 35 1/3 innings pitched.

+New York Mets

+On July 9, 2024, the Rays traded Maton to the New York Mets in exchange for a player to be named later or cash considerations.
+In 31 appearances for New York, he posted a 2.51 ERA with 30 strikeouts across 282⁄3 innings pitched.
+On November 4, the Mets declined the 2025 option on Maton, making him a free agent.

+St. Louis Cardinals

+On March 13, 2025, Maton signed a one-year, $2 million contract with the St. Louis Cardinals.
+Maton made 40 relief appearances for the Cardinals, logging a 1–3 record and 2.35 ERA with 48 strikeouts and two saves across 38 1/3 innings pitched.

+Texas Rangers

+On July 31, 2025, the Cardinals traded Maton to the Texas Rangers in exchange for Skylar Hales, Mason Molina, and international bonus pool money.